We Love Because God First Loved Us

 Caring Ministries at John Wesley UMC involve ordinary people who have made caring about others a priority.
 Following the example of Christ, Care Team members devote themselves to providing caring hearts in order to serve persons with diverse needs in the church and community at large.
 This ministry of loving service is just one of the ways we express our devotion to God.
 We are not counselors, but caregivers who trust in Jesus as the curegiver.

 Areas of care and compassionate support include celebrating the birth of a baby as well as response to persons facing health concerns or times of loss.
-For more information involving any of the areas of ministry listed below, please call the church office or email Rev. Cathy Richardson, pastor to Caring Ministries.
+For more information involving any of the areas of ministry listed below, please call the church office or email Rev. Cheryl Smith, Pastor of Community Life.

-The Memory Loss Care Team offers a ministry of hope, healing, warm friendship, and respite care to people suffering memory loss and to their caregivers.
+The Respite Care Team offers a ministry of hope, healing, warm friendship, and respite care to people suffering memory loss and to their caregivers.
 Team members provide emotional, spiritual, and practical support to persons afflicted with memory loss whether due to Alzheimer’s, Parkinson’s disease, stroke, or other causes.

 In order to carry out this ministry, John Wesley United Methodist Church partners with Interfaith CarePartners, an ecumenical Houston-based, non-profit organization, helping congregations with caring ministries since 1985.
 Click here for the Interfaith CarePartners website.